 The Critical Care Medicine team treats children receiving specialized care for life-threatening conditions at Johns Hopkins All Children’s Hospital.
-Whether your child is recovering from surgery, receiving treatment for an illness or healing from a traumatic injury, our critical care team works closely with specialists throughout the hospital to provide your child with the best care.
+Whether your child is recovering from surgery, receiving treatment for an illness or healing from a traumatic injury, our critical care team works closely with specialists throughout the hospital to provide your child with expert care.

 Critical Care Medicine at Johns Hopkins All Children’s is comprised of three specialized units:

 Pediatric Intensive Care Unit (PICU)

 The doctors, nurses and support staff in our PICU are experts in treating pediatric medical and surgical emergencies, including trauma and work closely with medical and surgical specialists throughout the hospital to care for children recovering from surgeries.

 As a Regional Level IV NICU, designated by the American Academy of Pediatrics, we care for the most critically ill babies in a 17-county area.
 Our experienced, compassionate team is dedicated to helping our littlest and most vulnerable patients heal and grow until their families are able to take them home.